yegor256/blog/_drafts/_java9.md

   * [JEP 158](http://openjdk.java.net/jeps/158): Unified logging

-The platform obviously is becoming more mature.
+The platform is obviously becoming more mature.
 This is a **good** trend.

 ## The JDK

-The second trend, which I observe since [Java&nbsp;6](http://www.oracle.com/technetwork/java/javase/features-141434.html), shows that the JDK, which essentially is a collection of classes and interfaces designed, developed, and maintained by [Oracle](https://www.oracle.com/java/index.html), gets bigger with every new release.
-In Java&nbsp;9 they added and extended, besides others:
+The second trend, which I've observed since [Java&nbsp;6](http://www.oracle.com/technetwork/java/javase/features-141434.html), shows that the JDK, which is essentially a collection of classes and interfaces designed, developed, and maintained by [Oracle](https://www.oracle.com/java/index.html), gets bigger with every new release.
+In Java&nbsp;9 they added and extended, besides others, the following:

   * JEP [221](http://openjdk.java.net/jeps/221),
     [224](http://openjdk.java.net/jeps/224)